FARHAN-2507/FARHAN-2507/README.md

 - 👀 I’m interested in Programming and fitness
 - 🌱 I’m currently learning MERN stack
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach contact farhanakthar99@gmail.com
+- 📫 How to reach : mail to farhanakthar99@gmail.com
 - 😄 Pronouns: farhan
 - ⚡ Fun fact: